nolange/deb-build2-toolchain/README.md

 ## Step 1a Download build2 and libbutl archives

-This is mutually exclusive with Step 1b
+This is mutually exclusive with Step 1b, and not supported anymore!

 ```bash
 VERSION=0.6.0